 - or being regarded as disabled.

-The ADA defines “disability” as having a major mental or physical impairment, which does not allow some major life activity.
+The ADA defines “disability” as having a major mental or physical impairment, which restricts or disables a major life activity.

 What is a major life activity?
 Anything that is an essential part of everyday life, for example:

 - impairment of major bodily functions (immune system, cell growth, neurological functions, respiratory functions, etc.)